nasiima/Web-App-DevOps-Project/README.md

 **Docker Image Name:** nmohamed436/azure-end-to-end-devops
 Tags: Latest
 Ensure Docker is installed on your system.
-Build the image using the provided Dockerfile.
+Build the image using the provided Dockerfile. docker build -t nmohamed436/azure-end-to-end-devops:latest .
 Run the container, exposing port 5000.
 Access the application on http://localhost:5000.